pjcv89/fasttext_inference/README.md

 - ``Dockerfile``: The Dockerfile to build the image.
 - ``classifier.py``: Python file with required functions to construct the udf's and called by the Python script.
 - ``inference.py``: Python script to be executed via `spark-submit`.
 - ``Prototypes_and_tests.ipynb``: The development notebook which contains some prototyping code for the Python script and some performance tests.
+You can view the notebook with Jupyter Notebook Viewer [here](https://nbviewer.jupyter.org/github/pjcv89/fasttext_inference/blob/master/Prototypes_and_tests.ipynb).

 After executing the installation scripts, the following folders will be present:
 - */data*: It contains the  `test` and `spark_input` text files.
 The latter is just the unlabeled version of the former, and ready for inference.
 It also contains the folder */spark_output* where output files will be persisted after executing the Python script.